 Question 6.
-What is the average reaction time for drivers?
-Question 7.
-Some of the social costs to speeding include:
+What is the average Question 7.
+Some of the social costs to

+reaction time for drivers? speeding include:

-\Box 1 second \Box health care costs
+□ 1 second ☐ health care costs

-\Box 1.5 seconds $\hfill\square$ loss of productivity in the school or
+☐ 1.5 seconds □ loss of productivity in the school or

-□ 2 seconds workplace
+☐ 2 seconds workplace

-\square none of the above $\hfill\square$ injury or loss of a friend or family member
+□ none of the above ☐ injury or loss of a friend or family member

-\square the cost of using emergency services
+☐ the cost of using emergency services

-\Box all of the above
+$\ \square$ all of the above